ttusar/coco/code-experiments/rw-problems/GBEA.md

 The results will be saved to the `code-experiments/build/python/exdata` folder.

-**Experiments in Python can be easily parallelized** by setting the number of total batches and the current batch as follows (for complicated underlying reasons make sure that the first batch is called before the others)
+**Experiments in Python can be easily parallelized** by setting the number of total batches and the current batch as follows (make sure that the first batch is called before the others)
 ```
 python do.py run-rw-experiment suite_name=rw-top-trumps batches=4 batch=1
 python do.py run-rw-experiment suite_name=rw-top-trumps batches=4 batch=2